-Text Notes: This Environmental America text is included as the first sample argument in the set because it represents a clear example of a deductively organized argument, where the perspective is clear from the first paragraph, the position is communicated early in the text, and the argument is developed through a series of linked claims or premises, each of which is backed by evidence.
+Text Notes: This Press Release from Representative Cummings is included as the first sample argument in the set because it represents a clear example of a deductively organized argument, where the perspective is clear from his first sentence, the position is communicated early in the text, and the argument is developed through a series of linked claims or premises, each of which is backed by evidence.
 Thus, the text should provide good initial practice (and modeling) for students as they study how arguments are constructed.
+Cummings supports his position throughout the release ultimately calling for the National Basketball Association to enact tougher rules to police the usage of performance-enhancing drugs.